anssim/custom-chatbot-maker/README.md

 Modify chatbots and give them unique dialogue.

-Select which chatbot talk with using URL parameters.
+Select chatbot to talk to by adding bot_id in URL parameters.

 ## Installation
 Download and install Node.js: https://nodejs.org/en/